-Listening Skills focus Task Format Marks/Timings Part One Candidate can: listen for specific information, i.e. location, description, time and place understand the main points of clear, standard speech on familiar matters follow much of everyday conversation and discussion, provided it takes place in standard speech and is clearly articulated in a familiar accent Ten recordings and ten questions Each recording is tested with one three-option multiple choice question The candidate has one minute to read the questions before the audio begins Each recording is played twice Three- option multiple choice 10 marks Part Two Candidate can: follow in outline a straightforward short talk on a familiar topic delivered in clearly articulated standard speech listen for specific information, personal information, numbers, times, dates, topic-specific vocabulary One longer monologue recording and 10 questions The recording is tested with ten statements that are true or false The candidate has one minute to read the questions before the audio begins The recording is played twice True/False items 10 marks Total time: approximately 30 minutes
+Task Format Marks/Timings Listening Skills Focus Part One Learner can: Ilisten for specific information, i.e. location, description, time and place understand the main points of clear, standard speech on familiar matters Can follow much of everyday conversation and discussion, provided it takes place in standard speech and is clearly articulated in a familiar accent.
+Ten recordings and ten questions Each recording is tested with one three-option multiple choice question The learner has one minute to read the questions before the audio begins Each recording is played twice Three- option multiple choice 10 marks Part Two Learner can: • follow in outline a straightforward short talk on a familiar topic delivered in clearly articulated standard speech • listen for specific information, personal information, numbers, times, dates, topic-specific vocabulary One longer monologue recording and 10 questions The recording is tested with ten statements that are true or false The learner has one minute to read the questions before the audio begins The recording is played twice True/False items Total time approximately 30 minutes

-Total weighting for the Listening section = 20% of the examination.
+Total weighting for the Listening section = 20% of the assessment.